eksheen/DnD/LMoP/Town of Phandalin.md

 > a sign shaped like a wooden shield with a blue lion painted
 > on it.

+**Description:** This building is owned by the Lionshields, a merchant company based in the city of Yartar, over a hundred miles to the east.
+They ship finished goods to Phandalin and other small settlements throughout the region, but this outpost has been hard hit by banditry.
+The most recent Lionshield caravan due in Phandalin never arrived.
+(It was attacked and its cargo captured by the Cragmaw goblins.)

+**Owner:**

  ### Phandalin Miner's Exchange

  ### Alderleaf Farm